ShehabMkk/CPP-market-management-system/README.md

 The repository is organized as follows:

 - `main.cpp`: The main entry point of the application.
-- `product.cpp` and `product.h`: Files related to product management.
+- `product.h`: Files related to product management.
-- `customer.cpp` and `customer.h`: Files related to customer management.
+- `customer.h`: Files related to customer management.
-- `transaction.cpp` and `transaction.h`: Files related to transaction handling.
+- `transaction.h`: Files related to transaction handling.
-- `file_manager.cpp` and `file_manager.h`: Files for handling file operations.
+- `file_manager.h`: Files for handling file operations.
 - `README.md`: This file, providing an overview of the project.

 ## Contributors